open-mit/rust-sokoban/README.md

 1. Translate SUMMARY.md first
 1. Translate each chapter/sub-chapter, try to not modify any images/sounds/videos or any of the book structure
 1. Feel free to create a draft pull request as soon as you have a few pages translated, this will make other contributors aware of the work
-1. When this is ready, notify the repo owner, a CI change is required to publish the book to a new subdomain (sokoban.iolivia.me/fr_fr in this example)

 ## :car: License
 MIT